FAQs

 6. Are Clinical Alerts stored in Health Gorilla after delivery?

-No. Health Gorilla does not retain Clinical Alert payloads after successful delivery.
-You are responsible for logging and storing alerts in your system.
+No. Health Gorilla does not persist Clinical Alert payloads after successful delivery.
+Your organization is responsible for logging, auditing, and retaining alert data within your system.

 7. Are Clinical Alerts retroactive?

-No. A Clinical Alert is only generated if the patient was enrolled at the time of the triggering network activity.
-Alerts are not backfilled for past events.
+No. Clinical Alerts are generated only if the patient is enrolled at the time qualifying document activity is processed.
+Alerts are not backfilled for past activity.

 8. How can I confirm which patients are enrolled?